COURSE

 ANTONIUSKIRCHE

-St. Anton Catholic Church was constructed between 1925 and 1927 and designed by Karl Moser (1860-1936), a professor of architecture at the University of Zurich.
-The massive structure is composed of reinforced concrete and walls of glass.
-A cross tops the tower also constructed of glass and concrete.
-Glass, steel and concrete form the exterior walls.
-The arched reinforced concrete ceiling is supported by square concrete pillars equally spaced along the nave, in center of church.
+St. Anton Catholic Church was constructed between 1925 and 1927 and was designed by Karl Moser (1860–1936), a professor of architecture at the University of Zurich.
+The massive structure is composed of reinforced concrete, with walls of glass.
+A cross tops the tower, which is also constructed of glass and concrete.
+Glass, steel, and concrete form the exterior walls.
+The arched reinforced concrete ceiling is supported by square concrete pillars, evenly spaced along the nave at the center of the church.

 PURE CONCRETE